maratib/vue3-ts-vite-tailwind/README.md

 # Vue 3 + Typescript + Vite
-## with Vuex 4, Vue-Router 4 and latest TailwindCSS setup
+## with Vuex 4, Vue-Router 4, Vite Aliases and latest TailwindCSS setup

 This template should help get you started developing with Vue 3 and Typescript in Vite.